 Family Nurse Practitioner Certificate

-For the FNP Certificate Programs you must have a MSN or higher degree and currently hold national certification in one of the following advance practice registered nurse (APRN) specialties:
+For the FNP Certificate program you must have a MSN or higher degree AND currently hold national certification in one of the following advance practice registered nurse (APRN) specialties:

 - Adult Nurse Practitioner (ANP)